codeams/vuepack-vm/README.md

 ## Fork's purpose

-Modifies dev-server middleware to make live reload of synched files possible (VMs shared files, cloud services).
+Modify the dev-server middleware to make possible the live reload of VM shared files.

 ## vue-webpack-boilerplate